Hariom-ojha/Animal-trading-card/README.md

 **summary**

-this webpage was created specifically for [Udacity's Intro to programming Nanodegree] ** The application offers the following features **
+* This webpage was created specifically for [Udacity's Intro to programming Nanodegree] ** The application offers the following features **

 * Creating the webpage that is replicated for project requirement.